microsoft/pai/docs/tools/dedicated_vc.md

 python node_maintain.py dedicated-vc add -m {master_ip} -v {added_vc_name} [-n {added_nodes}]
 ```
 This command added {added_nodes} to {added_vc_name}, if {added_vc_name} was not found, this command would create it firstly.
-The dedicated_vc resource is allocated from Shared VC pool and subtracted from DEFAULT VC quota.
+Dedicated_vc resource is allocated from Shared VC pool and subtracted from DEFAULT VC quota.
 The remaining Shared VCs' capacity will be recalculated to ensure a constant **GPU** quota.
 If no enough DEFAULT quota, allocation will raise error.